 The vinegar will last indefinitely in a cool dark cupboard.

-Tasty Herbs to Use for Your Herbal Vinegars
+Tasty Herbs to Use for Your Herbal Vinegar

-There are so many wonderful herbs to use alone or combined to make exceptionally tasty vinegars.
+There are so many wonderful herbs to use alone or combined to make exceptionally tasty vinegar.

 Some of my all-time favorites include: